sabrinaahsiaa/Music-Box/README.md

 # Music-Box

-This repository contins resources related to the Music Box.
+This repository contains resources related to the Music Box.
 The Music Box project plays simple songs through a buzzer speaker on the tm4c123gh6pm microcontroller.

 # Development Tools Used